syncfusion-content/asp.netwebforms-docs/aspnet/Rotator/Integration.md

 One-way binding refers to the process of applying scope values to all the available properties of the Rotator.
 But the changes made in the Rotator control are not reflected or triggered in turn to the scope collection.
 This kind of binding is applied to all the properties of the Rotator.

 Two-way binding supports both the processes.
-It applies the scope values to the Rotator properties as well as the changes made in the Rotator control that are also reflected back and triggered within the angular scope change function.
+It applies the scope values to the Rotator properties as well as the changes made in the Rotator control that are also reflected back and triggered within the angularJS scope change function.

-To know more details about the Angular binding, you can refer to the following link location:
+To know more details about the AngularJS binding, you can refer to the following link location:

 <http://help.syncfusion.com/js/angularjs>

-N> Add the following script files as given in the following example to access Knockout binding.
-They have JS library for angular binding.
+N> Add the following script files as given in the following example to access KnockoutJS binding.
+They have JS library for AngularJS binding.

 * angular-min.js
 * ej.widget.angular-latest.min.js

-The following code example shows the way to bind data to the Rotator control through Angular support.
+The following code example shows the way to bind data to the Rotator control through AngularJS support.

 {% tabs %}